Download the betting odds calculator app to your phone or try on desktop below.

 The profit you make if you win

-Basically, betting odds are the likelihood of an outcome occurring and the amount of money you’d receive for correctly predicting said outcome.
+Basically, betting odds are the likelihood of an outcome occurring and the amount of money you’d receive for correctly predicting a said outcome.

-Here, we will explain the three most popular ways of displaying odds and how to calculate odds to find your expected profit.
+To illustrate, we will explain the three most popular ways of displaying odds and how to calculate odds to find your expected profit.

 Using Our Betting Odds Calculator